Students Right to Know

 National Student Loan Data System

 Federal student loan borrowers may access his or her loan history information at the National Student Loan Data System (NSLDS).
-Borrower’s can access information about their aggregate loan debt, loan portfolio details and their assigned student loan servicing agency.
-Information in NSLDS is also available to authorized users such as your school’s financial aid department, loan servicers, and guarantee agencies.
+Borrowers can access information about their aggregate loan debt, loan portfolio details and their assigned student loan servicing agency.
+Information in NSLDS is also available to authorized users such as your school’s financial aid department.

 Exit counseling provides important information needed to prepare for repayment of federal student loans.
 Students who have received a federal student loan and are no longer attending are required to complete the exit counseling tutorial available on the Federal Student Loans website, found here.

 Private Educational Loans